Service to Suncook

 While equipment information is limited, sources documenting the manner in which operations were carried out are nonexistent.
 The only information comes from careful study of yard photos, but as photographers tended to focus on locomotive roster shots, there are only a small selection of photos available taken prior to the SV's lease of the Loop and from which inferences can be drawn.

-All extant photos of B&M passenger trains at Suncook show the equipment pulled up alongside the depot on the adjacent track.
-Many images showing the Suncook train also show it in the same position.
-It seems clear that from the track arrangements and those images, that that track is the main track.
-Occasionally, images also show the Suncook train parked on the freight house siding with its passenger equipment.
-In some of those images, the passenger equipment is not lined up with the platform, so it appears that the train took this position to stay in the clear when awaiting B&M trains due shortly.
+All extant photos of B&M passenger trains at Suncook, with one exception (see B&M 1007, 1927, above,) show the equipment pulled up alongside the depot on the mainline.
+While no photo of a B&M milk car standing alone in Suncook is known to exist, two images show or suggest backing moves by Train 3604 to place such a car, located at the rear of the train, onto the freight house siding.
+Many images depicting the SV train also show it in the same position to board passengers, transfer mail, or load baggage, express, and milk.
+Occasionally, images also show the SV train parked on the freight house siding with its passenger equipment, occasionaly with freight cars.
+In some of those images, the equipment is not lined up with the platform, i.e. loading is not occurring.
+Rather, it appears that the train took this position to stay in the clear when awaiting B&M trains due to arrive or depart shortly.
+This location was also the only location in the yard, other than the lead to the Suncook Mills, that would allow the SV train to advance to the depot with only one further move.

 Frequently, unaccompanied freight cars can be seen on the siding two tracks over from the mainline.
 This track is believed to be the interchange track, as there is no access to loading or unloading at the location.
 Meanwhile, the long siding that loops back around behind the depot and freight house is believed to be available for public delivery.
 This use is inferred from cars that appear to be being unloaded onto trucks or directly onto the station grounds.